eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/eclipse_cyclone_dds.rst

 extensibility, upgradeability, ...
 Truth be told, that's why it was invented, and publish-subscribe messaging was simply an implementation technique.

-Cyclone DDS aims at full coverage of the specs and today already covers most of this.
+|var-project| aims at full coverage of the specs and today already covers most of this.
 With references to the individual OMG specifications, the following is available:

 - |url::dds_spec| the base specification